narrow-node/project-guidebook/README.md

 `Developers` write code specializing on one component of the project.

-`Designers` are primarily responsible for wiki and content creation. but won't be writing any code.
+`Designers` are primarily responsible for wiki and content creation, but won't be writing any code.

 `Moderators` are community managers that don't have any elevated permissions in terms of content creation.